kdoore/CS2335-Gitbook/spawn_prefab_gameobjects.md

         // Subscribe so the other class handles notification automatically
         ///the spawn object has it's OnPickUpDied function added to the list of subscribers

-        newPickup.onDied += OnPickUpDied; //when this crystal dies, please notify this spawn class
+        newPickup.onDied += ReSpawnItem; //when this crystal dies, please notify this spawn class

     }